Outer Coast Expedition • 15 Days

 Our trip continues up the east side of Kunghit Island.
 Few kayakers venture on this remote and exposed route.
 We paddle by the cliff-dwelling puffin colonies of Lyman Point and eventually return to Houston Stewart Channel to complete our circumnavigation of Kunghit Island.

 Gord has guided this route a few times during the past four decades.
 Sometimes, outer coast conditions make Cape Saint James very challenging for kayakers.
 Before approaching the cape, we may camp for several days until a favourable "window of opportunity" occurs.
-During this two-week expedition, it is likely we will experience a favourable window; however, if no suitable opportunity occurs, we will not venture to Cape Saint James.
+During this fifteen-day expedition, it is likely we will experience a favourable window; however, if no suitable opportunity occurs, we will not venture to Cape Saint James.
 Instead, we may explore alternative outer coast regions of Kunghit and Moresby Islands.

 On August 25, the speedboat arrives in Rose Harbour to transport the group to Sandspit.
 At the end of the day, you are returned to Seaport B&B, or another Sandspit accommodation of your choice.